 A member of staff will ensure that if a child is bitten that they are comforted and given lots of attention.
-We will ensure that any first aid is applied correctly, if required, and the incident will be recorded in the accident/incident book and parent/carer(s) asked to sign it.
+We will ensure that any first aid is applied correctly, if required, and the incident will be recorded on the Famly app and parent/carer(s) asked to sign it.